-Benchmarks rose in Japan, China and Australia, although shares dipped in South Korea.
+Benchmarks rose in morning trading in Japan, China and Australia, although shares dipped slightly in South Korea.
 Analysts warned major risks remain, such as surging cases of COVID-19 in some countries in Asia, worries about global inflation and China's policies to curb infections.

 “Expectations of economic growth in China and the U.S. will likely remain key to gauging recession fears.
 China’s ‘zero-COVID’ policy is still an important headwind for global growth,” said Anderson Alves at ActivTrades.

 Japan's benchmark Nikkei 225 added 0.8% in morning trading to 29,101.33.
 Australia's S&P/ASX 200 rose nearly 0.1% to 7,109.50.
 South Korea's Kospi lost 0.5% to 2,521.84.
 Hong Kong's Hang Seng added 0.5% to 19,932.34, while the Shanghai Composite edged up 0.2% to 3,284.14.

 In New Zealand, the central bank raised its benchmark interest rate from 2.5% to 3% as it continues trying to battle inflation.
 The Reserve Bank of New Zealand said domestic spending had remained resilient in the face of local and global headwinds, and employment was robust.
 Lower oil prices had given some reprieve from inflation, the bank said, but it needed to continue tightening monetary conditions until inflation was brought back to its target range of 1% to 3%.

 New Zealand’s inflation is running at 7.3% and unemployment at 3.3%.